MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/fetch-id.md

     </details>

-4. **Fetch transcript**: The organizer ID and meeting ID obtained in the Steps 2 and 3 let your app fetch the transcripts for that particular meeting event.
+4. **Fetch transcript**: The organizer ID and meeting ID obtained in the Steps 2 and 3 let your app fetch the transcripts and recordings for that particular meeting event.

     To fetch transcripts, you'll need to: